C++ Eigen

 typedef Matrix<float, Dynamic, Dynamic, RowMajor> RowMatrixXf;

-Indexing, transposes, decompositions — all behave identically regardless of storage order.
-The difference matters in three places:
+- Indexing, transposes, decompositions — behave identically regardless of storage order.
+Difference matters in 3 places:

-M.row(i)is cheap on a row-major matrix and crosses strides on a column-major one (and vice versa forM.col(j)).
-Pick the layout that matches your access pattern. - Vector typedefs.
-Eigen's
+M.row(i)cheap on row-major, crosses strides on column-major (vice versa forM.col(j)).
+Pick layout matching access pattern. - Vector typedefs.

 // Wrap an existing row-major buffer (e.g., from a Python/C library)